Skip to content

 Poland calls urgent U.N.
 Security Council meeting over drone raid

-Warsaw says it is the first time its territorial integrity has been violated on such a massive scale since Russia invaded Ukraine.
+Warsaw says it is the first time its territorial integrity was violated on such a massive scale since Russia invaded Ukraine.

 Polish Prime Minister Donald Tusk meets air force personnel at the 32nd Tactical Air Base in Lask, Poland a day after the drone incident.